 Getting Into Bangladesh

 There are many ways to get into Bangladesh and all are relatively easy!
 Yes, you can fly in but this is by far the most expensive way.
-If India tickles your fancy, I recommend travelling overland to Bangladesh from Kolkata specifically (keep your eyes peeled for a 2 day Kolkata Itinerary Post)!
+If India tickles your fancy, I recommend travelling overland to Bangladesh from Kolkata specifically.
+I really enjoyed exploring this part of India and there are plenty of things to do, including quite unique things!
 I bought a bus ticket for 280 rupees = £2.80 / $4.
 Buses leave early, with breakfast included, to beat the immigration queues.
 Hop on the earliest at 5.30am and you’ll get taken to the Indian border of Petrapol.
 Don’t want to start from India?
 For all entry and exit options, I recommend the Bangladesh Lonely Planet Guide.
 They’ll fill you in.

 Petrapol is what you would expect from a border town.
 Scams are rife and no-one really wants to be there.
 Your bus company will usher you into a pop-up shop, saying you have to change all your American dollars and Indian rupees into Bangladeshi Taka as you can’t take them into the country.
 It’s a lie.
 Just keep walking straight towards the immigration office and if you do need to change money, you’ll find lovely rates in permanent places on your left.